Neighborhoods in Columbus, Ohio: Park Street District

-Park Street District is a subneighborhood of the Arena District in Columbus, Ohio.
-The District gets its name from the heavily trafficked Park Street thoroughfare that runs through its core.
-Devoid of any large residential land, the district comprises mainly restaurants and bars.
-The site was developed through multiple companies.
-The district is often considered to be part of the Short North due to its overlapping boundaries and mutual attractions such as the North Market.
+Park Street District is a subneighborhood of the Arena District, centered on the Park Street thoroughfare and comprising mainly restaurants and bars.
+It is often considered part of the Short North due to overlapping boundaries and shared attractions such as the North Market.

-River South District
+Riverfront

-This area is located along the Scioto River in southwest Downtown Columbus.
-It is bounded by Town Street to the north, Wall Street to the east, Mound Street to the south, and the Scioto River to the west.
+The Riverfront District runs along the Scioto River in southwest Downtown Columbus, bounded by Town Street to the north, Wall Street to the east, Mound Street to the south, and the Scioto River to the west.

 Uptown District

-The Uptown District is a neighborhood in Downtown Columbus.
-It is bounded by Nationwide Boulevard to the North, South Fourth Street to the east, East Town Street to the south, and South Front Street to the west.
+The Uptown District is a neighborhood in Downtown Columbus bounded by Nationwide Boulevard to the north, South Fourth Street to the east, East Town Street to the south, and South Front Street to the west.